Current Abortion Laws and Access in Wisconsin

 Some private insurance companies cover all or part of the cost for an abortion.
 The clinic can help you determine how much, if any, services are covered.

-If you decide to proceed with a pill abortion, you will be asked to complete a health history and have your blood tested for iron count and Rh type.
-The in-person visit is when you receive the abortion pills.
+You will be asked to complete a health history.
+At the first visit, you will have an ultrasound to confirm how far along you are in the pregnancy and meet with a physician to complete state-required paperwork.
+The second in-person visit is when you receive the abortion pills.
 The clinician will give you two different types of pills that work together to help your body release the pregnancy.
 The first abortion pill is called Mifepristone (Mifeprex).
 This pill begins blocking a pregnancy hormone and starts the abortion process.
 200mg of this pill is taken by mouth and typically does not cause any noticeable symptoms.
 The second abortion pill is called Misoprostol and you will be asked to take these at home.

 At home

 Four Misoprostol pills (800 mcg) are taken at the same time within 48 hours after you took the first abortion pill in the clinic.
 You will be instructed to let the pills dissolve in your mouth along your gums and cheek, or to insert them into your vagina.
-Some clinics give you four more Misoprostol pills to take again four hours later.
+Some clinics give you four more Misoprostol pills to take again four hours later, especially if you are 9 or more weeks pregnant.

 After taking the Misoprostol, you can expect cramping and bleeding lasting 2-6 hours.
 If your pregnancy is very early, these effects may take longer to start, and you may experience minimal bleeding and very manageable cramping.
 If your pregnancy is further along, the effects of misoprostol may start sooner and your bleeding and cramping may be very intense.
 You may also experience nausea and shakes during the peak of cramping.